As one chapter ends, so another one begins…

 4. Let us know your intentions

 You don’t have to let us know of your intention to leave a legacy, however, it does aid our planning, and enable us to thank you and show you what you are helping to achieve.
-Email Vicky at email@example.com.
+Email Barbara at firstname.lastname@example.org.
 Anything you tell us will be confidential and not legally binding.

 5. Bear in mind that our projects change over time

 If there is a particular area of our work that you are committed to, please let us know, but it is very helpful to minimise any restrictions or instructions to enable us to use your money where it is most needed at any time.

 6. Keep your Will up to date and safe